-Leg Lengthening with intramedullary (internal) nail Precice I/II or ISKD
+Leg Lengthening with intramedullary (internal) nail Stryde – Precice I/II

 The nail is inserted in the leg (femur or tibia) and after the osteotomy (cut of the bone) it is fixed proximally and distally with screws.
-To start the lengthening the Precise uses a magnetic mechanism while the ISKD is operated with a mechanical mechanism triggered by rotational movements of the segment lengthened (clicks).
+To start the lengthening the nail uses a magnetic mechanism driven from outside by the patient.

 This method is quite comfortable for the patients.
 There are no external devices.
 Muscular contractures are still possible as for all other techniques.
-The operation is longer, there is a considerable blood loss and carries the risk of fat embolism.
-In case of delated consolidation using ISKD the only option is to have another procedure consisting in bone graft.
+The operation is longer, there is a considerable blood loss, even thought transfusions are quite unlikely , and carries a small risk of fat embolism.

 At the end of the treatment, when a solid consolidation of the new bone is achieved the nail is removed.

-Lengthening the tibia with a nail is often associated with permanent anterior knee pain.
+Lengthening the tibia with a nail is often associated with permanent anterior knee pain 2-4% risk.

-This method is more expensive (2 or 3 times the cost of an external fixture) due to the high cost of the nails.
+This method is more expensive (2 or 3 times the cost of an external fixator HEF) due to the high cost of the nails.

 Possible risks of this procedure: